520luigi/FDF/README.md

 Once the makefile is made, an executable fdf is created.

-Use '''./fdf maps/[map name]''' to run the executable on any of the maps provided.
+Use the following code to run the executable with a map file to test it out!
+'''
+./fdf maps/[map name]
+'''